alodieboissonnet/DashboardNPS/README.md

 ## Context
-The objective of this dashboard is to study the correlation between the satisfaction of a shop's customers and the turnover they generate.
+The objective of this dashboard is to study the correlation between the satisfaction of a restaurant's customers and the turnover they generate.
 Customer satisfaction is studied through the variable of the NPS (Net Promoter Score), calculated as follows: NPS = % promoter customers - % detractors customers
 A promoter client is a client who has given a recommendation rating of 9 or 10, while a detractor client has given a recommendation rating of 6 or less.
 Customers are divided into three research batches, and responded to five different types of questionnaires.

 This dashboard brings together different graphs to visualise the link between customer satisfaction and turnover.

-All data used in this dashboard was randomly generated and does not represent any particular shop.
+All data used in this dashboard was randomly generated and does not represent any particular restaurant.

 ## Dashboard description
 The dashboard is divided into two tabs.
 The first, the home tab, provides a general overview of the correlation between NPS and CA, while the second details this correlation for each study batch. (see pictures of the general overview)